BuechnerGIS/SparkDemo/README.md

 7.)
 Open your local Jupyter Server
 - In the terminal, look for a URL with ?token= in it.
 Copy that whole line into your browser.
-- Use the Notebook to step through the exercise
+- Under "Files" double click `JupyterNotebook.ipynb` and step through the exercise!

 # Exercises